UBC-MDS/clevercloudr/README.md

 -   The package wordcloud does not allow customization of stopwords, but with our package gives users the opportunity to add stopwords that cater to their analysis.

--   We follow the standard practices of cleaning data to make the text suitable for creating meaningful word cloud, focusing on removing as many redundant and duplicate words by setting all letters to lower case, removing punctuation and digits as well as applying lemmetizer and stemmer to further process the text.
+-   We follow the standard practices of cleaning data to make the text suitable for creating meaningful word cloud, focusing on removing as duplicate words by setting all letters to lower case, removing punctuation and digits as well as applying stemmer to further process the text.

 ## Installation